Give It Up (The Good Men song): Critical reception

-Larry Flick from Billboard wrote, "The import buzz on this one has been positively deafening.
+Larry Flick from Billboard magazine wrote, "The import buzz on this one has been positively deafening.
 Mostly instrumental track is a curious but pleasing mixture of African rhythms and high school drill-team drumming."
 He added, "Cushiony synth pads provide a slight ambience that will add drama to just about any dance floor.
 Fun and quirky track has all the elements and cool sound effects needed for a radio edit that would be juicy for top 40 and crossover formats."
 Music writer and columnist James Masterton said, "One of the quirkier dance records around at the moment, for the first minute or so consisting of nothing more than a synthesised drum beat, makes a good climb this week and given the right amount of exposure may well progress into the 20 next week."

-Maria Jimenez from Music & Media declared it as an "percussive masterpiece".
+Maria Jimenez from Music & Media named it an "percussive masterpiece".
 Andy Beevers from Music Week noted, "Originally out on Fresh Fruit, this top tune is already an underground favourite, mainly because of its mad carnival-style percussion intro and attention-grabbing vocal samples.
 It now has major label backing and is destined for bigger things."
-James Hamilton from the RM Dance Update described it as a "snare drums tapped then Brazilian, Oriental and other rhythms driven fantastically powerful 124.7bpm surging percussive leaper".
+In his weekly dance column, James Hamilton from the Record Mirror Dance Update described it as a "snare drums tapped then Brazilian, Oriental and other rhythms driven fantastically powerful 124.7bpm surging percussive leaper".